 After having carried out the inspections described and when deterioration or anomalies in the system are detected, it is essential to repair or carry out the necessary corrective measures in the shortest time possible to ensure optimum protection.

-When should we carry out an inspection of a lightning rod?
+When should we inspect a lightning rod?

 According to the standards, lightning protection systems must undergo an inspection whenever the structure of the building is modified or repaired and also when the structure has been struck by lightning.
 Therefore, it is very useful to have a lightning event counter that informs about the number of lightning strikes on the structure.
-For more information about the functioning of the lightning event counter check the technical data sheet for the ATLOGGER, a device which also records the information of the day and time of the strike.

 Even if these situations do not occur, the inspection of the lightning protection system should be made periodically.
 As part of the maintenance protocol, the following types of verifications are carried out: